 “One way to keep fags off the team,” I conclude.
 “They havta do the deed in front of the whole team?”

-“So’s we knows they don’t cheat and says they done it when they hadn’t,” ‘Gator explains.
+“So’s we knows they don’t cheat and says they have done it when they hadn’t,” ‘Gator explains.

 “They all were mocking that boy ‘cause he refused to get on the bed.
 He ran out humiliated,” I tell what I’d seen.